AmirMotefaker/AmirMotefaker/README.md

 ### About Me :
-I am a Junior Python & R Developer from Iran.
+I am a Junior Data Analyst from Iran.

 - I'm always learning programming Python, R, and mathematics.